SharePoint/sp-dev-docs/docs/sp-add-ins/associate-a-document-library-with-an-entity.md

+---
+title: Associate a document library with an entity ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Associate a document library with an entity
 By using the document library feature in SharePoint, you can create or upload documents associated with individual items in a list or entity.
 For example, you might use a document library to store sales literature and product manuals for each product in a list.
 In a Cloud Business Add-in, you can associate a document library with an entity by creating a relationship.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).